 Hello, my name is Ed Craig.
 I have been involved with MIG and flux cored weld optimization for 50 years.
-Approx. thirty five years ago, I started to simplify weld process controls – best practices, and develop my MIG, ” Weld Clock Method’, (WCM) which simplifies both MIG – Flux Cored Weld Process Controls and Best Weld Practices.
+Approx. thirty five years ago, I started to focus on and simplify ARC weld process controls – best practices.
+I developed a unique MIG, ” Weld Clock Method’ which simplifies both MIG – Flux Cored Weld Process Controls and Best Weld Practices.
+In the last five decades I was asked to provide both manual and robot weld resolutions for over a 1000 plants in 13 countries.
+In this time period I also wrote three books on weld process controls and produced five welding patents.

 - Some of you may know me from the 18 years that I wrote the QA Weld Column, in the USA, Weld Design and Fabrication Magazine.